Arteta 'could be the next Wenger'

 From disjointed to dazzling

-Clichy, who played under Wenger for eight years, worked with Arteta when he was first-team coach at Man City and believes the Spaniard has all the qualities to build a legacy at Arsenal.
+Clichy - who played under Wenger for eight years - worked with Arteta when he was first-team coach at Manchester City and believes the Spaniard has all the qualities to build a legacy at Arsenal.

 "Arteta has so much knowledge and he had the luxury to learn from Pep [Guardiola]," he told BBC Radio 5 Live.